 Skip to content

-Colorado SecureSavings: Everything You Need to Know
+The Colorado SecureSavings Program: Everything You Need to Know

-Colorado SecureSavings: Everything You Need to Know
+The Colorado SecureSavings Program: Everything You Need to Know

 How Does Colorado SecureSavings Work?

 Colorado employees can make contributions to the program through automatic deductions from their paycheck into a Roth individual savings account (Roth IRA) unless they choose to opt out.
+The money in the account grows tax-free, and employees won't have to pay income tax on any money they withdraw from their account during retirement.

 Which Businesses Are Affected?